-Each student identifies an article that discusses how a strategy successfully is used for teaching a specific skill within a content area.
+Each student identifies an article that discusses how a strategy successfully is used by students to learn a specific skill within a content area.
 Articles must come from professional journals/publications.
-The focus of the article must be a research validated strategy that is applicable to teaching elementary level students with mild disabilities (ED, LD, and/or, ID).
+The focus of the article must be a research validated strategy that can be used by students with mild disabilities (ED, LD, and/or, ID) to master elementary level content.
 For assistance in selecting research articles, contact:

-• Ms. Jackie Peterson, KIHD Librarian: jpetersk@gmu.edu, 703-993-3672, GMU Fairfax campus Krug Hall room 110.
+• Ms. Jackie Peterson, KIHD Librarian: jpetersk@gmu.edu, 703-993-3672, GMU Fairfax campus Finley Hall room 116.